 A unique solution to a common bridge problem, this spruce device attaches beneath a guitar bridge.
 An adjustable spruce "pressure post" rests against the tailblock, providing leverage to flatten the soundboard.
 This results in increased playability and better action, increased volume and sustain, and improved string balance.
 The overall result is an amazing improvement in the richness and depth of the sound on your guitar.

 Note!
 You do not have to have a bowed soundboard to use this product!
 Using it on a normal guitar will provide increased volume and sustain, and provide a richer, more balanced tone overall.
 Installing this product will also prevent your soundboard from bowing in the future!

-For 12-string guitars, there may not be enough room on the bridge for the mounting screw.
-We recommend using the Brass Pin Mount model for most 12-string guitars, which mounts using brass pins instead of your existing string pegs.
+This model works on 6-string guitars.
+Note that for 12-string guitars, there may not be enough room on the bridge for the mounting screw.
+If you do not have enough room on the bridge for the mounting screw, we recommend using the Brass Pin Mount model, which mounts using brass pins instead of your existing string pegs.

 Note: These instructions are for the Brass Pin Mount model.
 The Screw Mount model uses a small screw that attaches the JLD Bridge Doctor to your bridge, otherwise the instructions are the same

 Guitar strings constantly pull up and forward with a force of approximately 250 lbs., ultimately causing the top on your guitar to warp.
 JLD Guitar Research and Development, Inc. has patented a simple way to remedy bowed tops.
 The JLD Bridge System installs easily through the soundhole in minutes and requires no modification to the instrument.